 After such an impressive record of elementary school accomplishments, high school could have been a letdown, but it was not.
 Being named Editor-in-Chief of his high school newspaper and giving the middle finger to an opposing crowd during a senior year basketball game were just two of his highlights.
 After high school J-L went on to attend Williams College.
 While there he played on the varsity basketball team and continued to hone his impressions of people no one has ever heard of.
 He also hosted a radio/comedy show for two years in college, during which he did many impressions and only received one racist phone call on air.

 Upon graduating Williams in 2001, J-L went on to attend Georgetown University Law Center.
 It was also during his time in Washington, D.C. that he began to perform standup comedy.

-J-L’s act is incredibly diverse and has led to five stand up albums: 2006′s Racial Chameleon, 2008′s Diamond Maker, 2012′s Too Big To Fail and 2013′s Keep My Enemies Closer, and 2016’s Israeli Tortoise, which hit #1 on the iTunes comedy chart and his 2018 double album Thots & Prayers.
-He has also released two albums as Donald Trump: 2017’s Fireside Craps, an entire album as Donald Trump which hit #3 on the iTunes comedy chart and 2020’s Fireside Craps: The Deuce.
+J-L’s act is incredibly diverse and has led to six stand up albums: 2006′s Racial Chameleon, 2008′s Diamond Maker, 2012′s Too Big To Fail and 2013′s Keep My Enemies Closer, 2016’s Israeli Tortoise, which hit #1 on the iTunes comedy chart and his 2018 double album Thots & Prayers.
+He has also released two albums as Donald Trump: 2017’s Fireside Craps, an entire album as Donald Trump which hit #1 on the iTunes comedy chart and 2020’s Fireside Craps: The Deuce.
 After 16 years of ups and downs he finally became Internet famous in 2020… thanks to a global pandemic.